vincehsanchez/bestspamfilter/README.md

 label the data

-# Preprocessing Data
+## Preprocessing Data
-attempted bag of words, but Porter Stemming yielded more interesting results, we like interesting
+- attempted bag of words, but Porter Stemming yielded more interesting results, we like interesting
+- shuffled and split up between 75% and 25% (25% IS RESERVED FOR AFTER TRAINING)

-**what do we see with our data right now?** top 20 words
+**what do we see with our data right now?**
+- top 20 words

 **vectorized**
-need to make our values to readable for the model to do what we ask of it
+- need to make our values to readable for the model to do what we ask of it

-made ou data sets

-# Exploring Our Data
+## Exploring Our Data

+## KNN Model

+**Training Our Model**

+**Evaluating Our Model**

+**Visualizing Our Data**

 ## Analysis